Joint Venture in China

 Shareholder Agreement & Articles of Association

 The complex nature of managing a Joint Venture is primarily due to the involvement of multiple shareholders with potentially diverging interests.
 The shareholder agreement needs to be prepared prior to the application for a Joint Venture business license and should be done in accordance with Chinese legislation.
+Among others, this regulates in detail the shares of each party, profit distributions or procedures in the event of liquidation, etc.

 The Articles of Association set out the rules of governance for the Joint Venture and includes other information with regards to the company’s scope of business activities.